Cape Primrose (Streptocarpus hybrida) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Cape Primrose liberally during the growing season to keep the soil moist at all times while allowing the top 1-2 inches of soil to dry out between waterings.
+Water Cape Primrose liberally in spring and summer to keep the soil consistently moist.
+Allow the top 1-2 inches of soil to dry out between waterings.
+Avoid overwatering to prevent rotting, drooping, yellowing and leaf drop

-Decrease watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering in fall and winter to maintain the soil slightly moist because growth is minimal at this time.
+Never allow the soil to dry out completely for a prolonged period as underwatering can result in wilting, drooping, yellowing and leaf loss.

-Ensure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy as it can lead to root-rot and death of the plant.
+Ensure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can lead to root-rot and death of the plant.

 Light Requirements

-Cape Primrose grows best in bright indirect light.
-Keep it away from direct sunlight to prevent sunscorch on the leaves.
-It will not bloom if the light is not enough.
+Cape Primrose prefers bright indirect light; place it near a large, bright, sunless window.
+Keep it away from direct sunlight to prevent scorching of the leaves.

 Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.

-Cape Primrose prefers average warmth of 18-250C.
+Cape Primrose thrives in a warmth of 18-250C.
 A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts to avoid sudden changes in temperature which can cause reduced growth and leaf drop.

 Fertilizer

-Feed Streptocarpus hybrida with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season to promote flowering.
-Stop feeding in the cold season as growth is minimal and it can lead to fertilizer burn and eventual death of the plant.
+Feed Streptocarpus hybrida with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks in spring and summer to promote flowering.
+Stop feeding in fall and winter as growth is minimal and feeding can lead to fertilizer burn and eventual death of the plant.

-Regularly flush out excess fertilizers by running a stream of water through the soil until it comes out through the drainage holes, allow to run for at least 10 minutes.
+Regularly flush out excess salts by running a stream of water through the soil until it comes out through the drainage holes, allow it to run for at least 10 minutes.

 Potting Soil

-The best soil for Cape Primrose should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this plant.
+The best soil for Cape Primrose should be rich in organic matter and free-draining to prevent it from getting soggy.
+A mix of 50% potting soil, 30% peat moss or coco coir and 20% perlite is ideal for this plant.

 Repotting

-Repot Cape Primrose annually during the growing season as the plant is fast growing and the roots will quickly fill the pot.
-Use a pot that only allows 1/2 inch space around the plant as it blooms best when slightly pot-bound.
+Repot Cape Primrose annually in the growing season because the plant is fast growing, the roots will quickly fill the pot.
+Use a pot that only allows 1/2 inch space around the plant, it blooms best when slightly pot-bound.

 Do not repot a plant that is in flower as the repotting shock can shorten the flowering period.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Make sure that the pot has a drainage hole to prevent sogginess which can lead to root-rot.
 Check out these pots with drainage holes on Amazon.

 Pruning Cape Primrose is easy.
 Remove dead leaves to maintain the plant neat and minimize pests and diseases infestation.
 After flowering, cut the flower stems at the base to encourage more blooms.